tnebooks/12th-biology/content.en/botany/principles-and-processes-of-biotechnology/_index.md

 f.
 Withdrawal of product using downstream processing methods

-**Application of fermentation in industries** Fermentation has industrial application such as:
+#### Application of fermentation in industries

+Fermentation has industrial application such as:

+##### 1.Microbial biomass production

-**1\.
-Microbial biomass production** Microbial cells (biomass) like algae, bacteria, yeast, fungi are grown, dried and used as source of a complete protein called ‘single cell protein (SCP)’ which serves as human food or animal feed.
+Microbial cells (biomass) like algae, bacteria, yeast, fungi are grown, dried and used as source of a complete protein called ‘single cell protein (SCP)’ which serves as human food or animal feed.

+##### 2. Microbial metabolites

-**2\.
-Microbial metabolites** Microbes produce compounds that are very useful to man and animals.
-These compounds
+Microbes produce compounds that are very useful to man and animals.
+These compounds called metabolites, can be grouped into two categories:

-in digestibility.
-Microorganisms used for the production of Single Cell Protein are as follows: • Bacteria - _Methylophilus methylotrophus_,
+**a.
+Primary metabolites :**

+Metabolites produced for the maintenance of life process of microbes are known as primary metabolites Eg. Ethanol, citric, acid, lactic acid, acetic acid.

+**b.
+Secondary metabolites:** Secondary metabolites are those which are not required for the vital life process of microbes, but have value added nature, this includes antibiotics e.g -Amphotericin-B (_Streptomyces nodosus_), Penicillin (_Penicillium chryosogenum_) Streptomycin (_S. grises_) , Tetracycline (_S. aureofacins_), alkaloids, toxic pigments, vitamins etc.

+##### 3.Microbial enzymes

+When microbes are cultured, they secrete some enzymes into the growth media.
+These enzymes are industrially used in detergents, food processing, brewing and pharmaceuticals.
+Eg. protease, amylase, isomerase, and lipase.

+##### 4. Bioconversion, biotransformation or modification of the substrate

+The fermenting microbes have the capacity to produce valuable products, eg. conversion of ethanol to acetic acid (vinegar), isopropanol to acetone, sorbitol to sorbose (this is used in the manufacture of vitamin C), sterols to steroids.

+### Single Cell Protein (SCP)

+Single cell proteins are dried cells of microorganism that are used as protein supplement in human foods or animal feeds.
+Single Cell Protein (SCP) offers an unconventional but plausible solution to protein deficiency faced by the entire humanity.
+Although single cell protein has high nutritive value due to its higher protein, vitamin, essential amino acids and lipid content, there are doubts on whether it could replace conventional protein sources due to its high nucleic acid content and slower in digestibility.
+Microorganisms used for the production of Single Cell Protein are as follows:

+- Bacteria - _Methylophilus methylotrophus_,_Cellulomonas, Alcaligenes_
-_Cellulomonas, Alcaligenes_ • Fungi - _Agaricus campestris, Saccharomyces_
+-  Fungi - _Agaricus campestris, Saccharomyces_

-_cerevisiae_ (yeast)_, Candida utilis_ • Algae - _Spirulina, Chlorella, Chlamydomonas_
+_cerevisiae_ (yeast)_, Candida utilis_
+-  Algae - _Spirulina, Chlorella, Chlamydomonas_

 The single cell protein forms an important source of food because of their protein content, carbohydrates, fats, vitamins and minerals.
 It is used by Astronauts and Antarctica expedition scientists.

 _Spirulina_ can be grown easily on materials like waste water from potato processing plants (containing starch), straw, molasses, animal manure and even sewage, to produce large quantities and can serve as food rich in protein, minerals, fats, carbohydrate and vitamins.
 Such utilization also reduces environmental pollution.
 250 g of _Methylophilus m e t h y l o t r o p h u s_ , with a high rate of biomass production and growth, can be expected to produce 25 tonnes of protein.

-**Applications of Single-Cell Protein** • It is used as protein supplement • It is used in cosmetics products for healthy
+**Applications of Single-Cell Protein** -  It is used as protein supplement -  It is used in cosmetics products for healthy

-hair and skin • It is used as the excellent source of protein
+hair and skin -  It is used as the excellent source of protein

-for feeding cattle, birds, fishes etc. • It is used in food industry as aroma
+for feeding cattle, birds, fishes etc. -  It is used in food industry as aroma

 carriers, vitamin carrier, emulsifying agents to improve the nutritive value of baked products, in soups, in ready-to-serve-meals, in diet recipes
 - It is used in industries like paper processing, leather processing as foam stabilizers.